grigorisg9gr/polynomial_nets/readme.rst

 *    ``mesh_pi_nets``: The folder contains the code for `mesh representation learning <https://github.com/grigorisg9gr/polynomial_nets/tree/master/mesh_pi_nets>`_ with polynomial networks.

+*    ``classification-NO-activation-function``: The folder contains the code for Π-nets without activation functions on classification (e.g. ImageNet).

 More information on Π-nets
 ==========================